 In a sealed envelope Duque carried the orders for lieutenant Santos to hand over the abductee’s documents.
 Only then would he deliver the autoclave.
-It was a swap ritual, devised by the Da Nang spooks for the interchange of work instruments, instead of secret code words.
+It was a swap ritual, devised by the Da Nang spooks for the interchange of work instruments, diminishing the need for secret code words.

 Duque remembered the final conversation that day.

 “You get the much-needed autoclave.
-I get the documents,” Duque told the lady mortician soberly after he unloaded the apparatus .
+I get the documents,” Duque said after he had unloaded the apparatus.
 The lieutenant hesitated a bit, stared at the brand new machine, went over to the refrigerated vault and handed him a weathered leather pouch with the insurgent’s documents.